PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/Order Page View.md

 -   **Add a product with a specific price**

-_specific price depending on the quantity_
+_Specific price depending on the quantity_
-When a user add a product with a specific price on the quantity on the order page of BO, the specific price is applied only if base price is not edited on the form.
+When a user adds a product with a specific price on the quantity on the order page of BO, the specific price is applied only if base price is not edited on the form.

-When a user edit a product with a specific price on the quantity on the order page of BO, the product price is not updated even if the specific price rule matches with product conditions.
+When a user edits a product with a specific price on the quantity on the order page of BO, the product price is not updated even if the specific price rule matches with product conditions.

 A gift product is not included in the quantity rules of a specific price